longlinht/AndroidInterviewQ-A/AndroidInterviewQ-A.md

 ------

-### What is the importance of putextras in intent?
+### What is the importance of putExtras in intent?
 How is it different from setData() ? any way both are passing data only , so in that case what is the difference?
 * setData() - is to pass data on which to take action.
 * putExtra() - is to send extra information about this intent.